Machali (tigress): In the media

-Machli is considered to have been the most photographed tigress in the world.
+Machali is considered to have been the most photographed tigress in the world.
 She was featured in a number of wildlife documentaries, including a 50-minute documentary about her life, titled Tiger Queen, which was aired on the National Geographic and Animal Planet channels.
-In 2012, the story of Machli was aired on the BBC's Natural World in an episode titled "Queen of Tigers: Natural World Special".
+In 2012, the story of Machali was aired on the BBC's Natural World in an episode titled "Queen of Tigers: Natural World Special".

 Later years and death

 As a result of her age, Machali lost almost all of her teeth, sight in one eye and much of her strength in her later years.
 She also lost her territory, as her daughter Sundari, born in her last litter, drove her out of her turf.
 As she was unable to hunt and kill for herself, park staff provided her with food.
-This intervention became somewhat controversial; tiger expert K Ullas Karanth commented that it resulted in Machali living longer than she should have, and that truly wild animals should be born, live and die naturally.
+This intervention became somewhat controversial; tiger expert K. Ullas Karanth commented that it resulted in Machali living longer than she should have, and that truly wild animals should be born, live and die naturally.

 In August 2016 Machali became critically ill.
 Due to her great age, it was considered risky for Ranthambore's rangers and staff to treat and aid her as the medications needed could be harmful or fatal.
 She died on 18 August 2016.
 She was 19 years old, older than the average 12 year lifespan of tigers in the wild.
-She was cremated in observance with traditional Hindu rituals in a public ceremony.
+She was cremated in accordance with traditional Hindu rituals in a public ceremony.

 The last few years of Machali's life were captured on film by wildlife filmmaker S. Nallamuthu.
 Titled 'The World's Most Famous Tiger', the film contains a two-minute showdown between Machali and her daughter Sundari that ends with the former losing control of the Ranthambore Fort and the unusual instance of a former mate joining her in what seemed an act of companionship.